Timeline of Executive Orders and Court Rulings

 March 29th: Federal judge in Hawaii grants the state’s request for a longer halt of the revised executive order.

-April 3rd: Department of State reportedly begins increasing refugee arrivals again.
-Since the executive order remained blocked, they reverted to the original refugee ceiling number of 110,000 that was set for FY2017.
+April 3rd: Department of State reportedly began increasing refugee arrivals again.
+Since the executive order remained blocked, they were not bound to the 50,000 ceiling number at that time.

 What does the President’s Executive Order from January 27th, 2017 entail?